Lockdown Decorating – Do Your Homework!

 1. Create A Project Concept Board

-A Project Concept Board is essentially an over-arching, visual reference point that illustrates how you want your finished home to look and feel.
-A holistic touchstone – compiled from magazine clippings or collected digital imagery online – for both the interior and exterior of your property.
-It is something you should create yourself – and have a lot of fun doing so – irrespective of whether you intend to bring design professionals on board down the line.
+A Project Concept Board is an over-arching, visual reference point that illustrates how you want your finished home to look and feel.
+A holistic touchstone – compiled from magazine clippings or collected digital imagery – for both the interior and exterior of your property.
+It is something you should create yourself – and have a lot of fun doing so – irrespective of whether you bring design professionals on board down the line.
 It is also something you should do regardless of whether you plan on decorating room-by-room – due to budget constraints – or carrying out your renovation/redecoration project in one go.
-So get ‘tear-sheeting’ from magazines and supplements or head online for some great moodboard making software such as Pinterest or Canva.
+So get ‘tear-sheeting’ from magazines and supplements or head online for some great mood board making software such as Pinterest or Canva.
 Kickstart your lockdown decorating project by heading here for the lowdown on how to create yours.

 2. Clear Out Clutter!

 Another lockdown decorating task is to de-clutter your home.
 Not only does this create physical space and streamline your possessions, but it allows you to operate with a clear, cool head and a focused mind when the property renovation or redecoration project finally kicks off.
 Having said that, sentimental items and collected finds are key to a soulful home.
 There’s nothing less ‘homely’ than a characterless, bland space where everything is new.
 So, hold onto anything that makes your heart sing – be it child’s artwork, a hand-me-down, reminders of past-lives or special places.